Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Spin-orbit interaction in perturbation theory

 By taking the limits $\theta=0$ and $\theta=\pm \pi/2$, the expressions of the spin-orbit vector simplify notably and are given in Eqs.~\eqref{eq:alpha_pt}.
 When $\theta=\pm \pi/2$, the spin-orbit vector points along the $x$-direction and it has an oscillating amplitude, while when $\theta=0$, the direction is oscillating as a function of $\varphi$.
-A plot of the absolute values of $\pmb{v}_0$ in these cases and a comparison between the perturbation theory and a more detailed numerical solution comprising 200 orbital eigenstates in Eq.~\eqref{eq:sol-LaplEq} is shown in Fig.~\ref{fig:GD-dependence}.
+A plot of the absolute values of $\pmb{v}_0$ in these cases and a comparison between the perturbation theory and a more detailed numerical solution comprising 200 orbital states in Eq.~\eqref{eq:sol-LaplEq} is shown in Fig.~\ref{fig:GD-dependence}.\\

 With this approach, we also find the effective mass $m^*$ from the diagonal elements of the effective Hamiltonian.
-Along the $\theta=0$ and $\theta=\pm \pi/2$ directions, $m^*$ can be compactly written as \onecolumngrid\
+Along the $\theta=0$ and $\theta=\pm \pi/2$ directions, $m^*$ can be compactly written as \begin{widetext}

-\twocolumngrid\ where in the second equation we discarded higher harmonic components oscillating with a small amplitude and a fast period in $\varphi$; $m$ is the bare electron mass.
-In Fig.~\ref{fig:intrinsic_par}a), we show the effective mass as a function of the azimuthal angle $\varphi$, comparing the approximate Eq.~\eqref{eq:Effective_masses_zero_field} with the more precise numerical result obtained by using Eq.~\eqref{eq:mass-Exact} and extending the Hilbert space to accommodate $200$ orbital states given in Eq.~\eqref{eq:sol-LaplEq}.
+\end{widetext} where in the second equation we discarded higher harmonic components oscillating with a small amplitude and a fast period in $\varphi$; $m$ is the bare electron mass.
+In Fig.~\ref{fig:intrinsic_par}a), we show the effective mass as a function of $\varphi$, comparing the approximate Eq.~\eqref{eq:Effective_masses_zero_field} with a more precise numerical result.
+This numerical result is obtained by extending the general perturbation theory developed in Sec.~\ref{Sec:Model} [see in particular Eq.~\eqref{eq:SO-Exact}].
+By considering $H_\text{LK}=H_0+H_1 p_z+H_2 p_z^2$ and defining the matrix $M_E$ of column eigenvectors of $H_0$, the effective mass is given by

+the indexes $i,j$ label the ground state Kramers partners and, on the left-hand side of the equation, we omitted them because $m^*_i=m^*_j\equiv m^*$.
+In analogy to above, $M_E$ is computed numerically by accommodating $200$ orbital states given in Eq.~\eqref{eq:sol-LaplEq}.

 We observe that the simple analytical results capture well the oscillating behaviour of the mass as a function of $\varphi$, but they underestimate the amplitude of the oscillations, leading to a smaller mass, especially when the wire extends along a crystallographic axis, e.g when $\theta=0$ or when $\theta=-\pi/2$ and $\varphi=0$.
-For the SA direction, where $\theta=-\pi/2$ and $\varphi=-3\pi/4$, Eq.~\eqref{eq:Effective_masses_zero_field-SA} works well and gives an effective mass $m^*_\text{SA}\approx 0.17 m$, while for the CA and DRA directions, the numerical analysis is more precise and it gives an effective mass $m^*_\text{CA}\approx m^*_\text{DRA} \approx 0.41 m$.
+For the SA, where $\theta=-\pi/2$ and $\varphi=-3\pi/4$, Eq.~\eqref{eq:Effective_masses_zero_field-SA} works well and gives an effective mass $m^*_\text{SA}\approx 0.17 m$, while for the CA and DRA, the numerical analysis is more precise and it gives an effective mass $m^*_\text{CA}\approx m^*_\text{DRA} \approx 0.41 m$.\\